LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 You win a scenario if you escape the location alive or, in scenarios with no exit locations, if you eliminate all opposition.
 In the former case, your score is based predominantly on the gold and precious gems you've plundered.
-In the latter case, your score is most affected by the number of turns you spent overcoming your foes (the quicker the victory, the better;
+In the latter case, your score is most influenced by the number of turns you spent overcoming your foes (the quicker the victory, the better;
 the slower the demise, the better).
 Bonus points, affected by the number of heroes lost, are awarded only if you win.
-The score is heavily affected the chosen game difficulty, but not by any other challenges.
+The score is heavily modified by the chosen game difficulty, but not by any other challenges.

 When all your heroes fall, you are going to invariably see a new foolhardy party of adventurers clamoring to be led into danger.
 They start